sanjeevsubedi/view-model-adapter-pattern/README.md

 # ViewModelAdapterPattern

-View Models ensulates the application from the possible changes in the API Models
+View Models insulates the application from the possible changes in the API Models

 ## Development server